 - Paid version works offline, but the free one does not

 - Some users report the iPhone version is much better than the Android app

 See Related: A Guide to Hiking Oahu’s Stairway to Heaven

 4. Hiking Project

-Another great perk of the Hiking Project is that it’s the free version is the only version.
+Another great perk of the Hiking Project is that the free version is the only version.
 It’s incredibly rare to find a 100% free hiking app that doesn’t even have the option to upgrade, let alone one with as many cool features as the Hiking Project app.

-You’ll enjoy a thorough guide to the best hikes to explore in your area, though the app does tend to focus mostly on apps in the U.S. and Canada.
+You’ll enjoy a thorough guide to hikes to explore in your area, though the app does tend to focus mostly on apps in the U.S. and Canada.
 Alongside each trail, you’ll find interactive maps, GPS route info, photos, and comments from other hikers who have trodden each path.